 The answers you need to make an informed decision.

 We are always happy to grow our family with new patients.
 New patient appointments are available daily, call us now!

-We accept all PPO plans and offer 25% off to HMO, Medicare and patients without insurance.
+We accept all PPO plans and offer a discount to HMO, Medicare and patients without insurance.

 There are thousands of insurance companies all with unique offerings; at Lumina Dental we will call YOUR insurance company for you to help you determine your coverage benefits.
 A treatment coordinator will review your benefits with you on your first visit.

 If this is your first visit to our office, simply call us or text our offices and the receptionist will re-schedule you up to two times.
 If you miss more than two appointments they may see you on a walk-in basis.

 We do not charge for copies of x-rays.

 Yes, we offer a variety of payments plans up to 24 months with NO interest!
 We also offer extended payment plans that extend up to 72 months.

 It’s extremely difficult to post a menu of prices as they vary from patient to patient.
 Dentistry procedures can be complex and it can be extremely difficult to quote you over the telephone.
 We will be happy to give you a price range over the telephone, however, we can not guarantee any pricing until proper X-rays and an examination is performed.